-All development applications involving earthworks or site disturbance likely to significantly affect threatened species (except single dwelling houses, dual occupancy and town house development) must include an Environmental Management Plan (EMP) to ensure protection and enhancement of significant habitat areas and significant native species, as nominated in the approved SIS relating to the proposed development or works.
-A Koala management plan should also be prepared as part of the EMP, if required by State Environmental Planning Policy No. 44 - Koala Habitat Protection.
+All development applications involving earthworks or site disturbance (except single dwelling houses, dual occupancy and town house development) must include an Environmental Management Plan (EMP) to ensure protection and enhancement of significant habitat areas and significant native species, as nominated in the approved SIS relating to the proposed development or works.
+A Koala management plan should also be prepared as part of the EMP.